autoinvent/conveyor/README.md

 pnpm install @autoinvent/conveyor
 ```

-Then you can use it in your project:
+Then you can use it in your project.

-- Check out [outline](docs/outline.md) for component description and usages.
-- Check out [request examples](docs/request_examples.md) for examples on how to use different request APIs.

 ## Usage from CDN